 This will help you dress more appropriately and beware of any potential rain shower or thunderstorm that you might encounter.

-Don’t think that you always have to hike in perfect weather but it is a good idea to be aware and prepared for the weather that you might encounter.
+You don’t always have to hike in perfect weather but it’s a good idea to be aware and prepared for the weather that you might encounter.

 What to Pack for Your Hike

-You might not need all of these items depending on the hike you are planning.
-The hiking gear needed for a summer day hike near people and services will look much different than a hike that involves several days through the backcountry.
+While you might not need all of these items depending on the hike you are planning, as the hiking gear needed for a short summer hike near people will look much different than a hike that involves several days through the backcountry.
+It’s always important to have a few basic hiking items with you while on the trails.

 - Map and Compass